tailscale/setec/docs/api.md

   does not imply `info`, or vice versa.

-- `info`: Denotes permission to read the metadata for a secret, including available and active version numbers, but not the secret values
+- `info`: Denotes permission to read the metadata for a secret, including available and active version numbers, but not the secret values.

 - `put`: Denotes permission to put a new value of a secret.